The Jungfraujoch (aka “Top of Europe”) is the highest viewpoint in Europe accessible by train, located at an impressive 3,454m (11,332 ft).

 When you board the Jungfraubahn train, those with a seat reservation enter through the priority boarding line, getting on the train before those without a reservation.

-You can book seat reservations on Jungfrau.ch for CHF 10 per person.
+You can book tickets and seat reservations on Jungfrau.ch.
 During the booking process, you choose your starting point and time of departure.

 You also indicate how long you intend to stay at the top, so it can also reserve a spot for your departure.
 We find that 1.5 to 2 hours is usually plenty unless you plan to eat lunch up there.